 That is not to say that all the characters need to be irredeemable- they need not come across as dumb or dull.
 Instead of extremes, make your characters toe the average line.
 That will make them authentic to the readers.

 6. Use dialogues to build characters.
 This technique is beneficial when you don’t have all the answers about the characters.
 You then let the characters have a conversation with themselves and discover each other in the story even as they slowly reveal more about themselves to you.
 Pay attention to their speech pattern, words, jargon, and diction, which must be consistent across the story.

 I have used this technique in my story ‘The Couple.’
 I wrote this story in response to a prompt and didn’t even know the characters’ names when I started to write.
 If you have read the story, you will see that the names of the characters are revealed towards the end of the story.
 Readers tell me that this is one of my best stories to date.

 Above all, emotionally invest in your characters.
-When you go ahead and try these techniques, you will find yourself creating believable characters.
+When you go ahead and try these techniques, you will find yourself writing powerful fiction even as a beginner.
 You are the creator here, and you can mould your creatures in the way you like.
 So go ahead, and exercise your power.

 Do you know of any other character development tips and techniques that work for you?
 Would you mind commenting on my blog if so?
 I cannot wait to learn from you.